MicrosoftDocs/quantum-docs/articles/how-to-python-qdk-local.md

 # Write a Q# and Python program to run on a local quantum simulator

-Learn how you can run a Q# program using a Python host program, which invokes the Q# program and further processes return results.
+Learn how you can run a Q# program using a Python host program or Jupyter Notebook, which invokes the Q# code and further processes return results.
 The Microsoft Quantum Development Kit contains several [quantum simulators](xref:microsoft.quantum.machines.overview) that allow you to test and run quantum programs locally, without having to access the Azure Quantum service.

 ## Prerequisite

-Set up a Python environment, or configure your existing Python environment, to use the Microsoft Quantum Development Kit following the steps in [Set up a Q# and Python environment](xref:microsoft.quantum.install-qdk.overview.python).
+Set up a Python environment, or configure your existing Python environment, to use the Microsoft Quantum Development Kit and Jupyter Notebooks following the steps in [Set up a Q# and Python environment](xref:microsoft.quantum.install-qdk.overview.python).

 ## Choose your IDE

-While you can use Q# with Python in any IDE, we recommend using Visual Studio Code (VS Code) for your Q# + Python applications.
-With the QDK extension for VS Code you gain access to richer functionality such as warnings, syntax highlighting, project templates, and more.
+While you can use Q# with Python in any IDE to write your Python program and call Q# operations, we recommend using either Jupyter Notebooks or Visual Studio Code (VS Code) for your Q# + Python applications.

+### Jupyter Notebooks

+A Jupyter Notebook is a document that contains both rich text and code and can run in your browser, and can run Q# and Python code in Azure Quantum.
+Notebooks can also be created directly in the Azure Quantum portal, and offer features such as preloaded connection information and standard Q# libraries.

+For more information on using Jupyter Notebooks in the Azure Quantum portal, see [Get started with Q# and an Azure Quantum notebook](xref:microsoft.quantum.get-started.notebooks).

+### Visual Studio Code (VS Code)

+With the QDK extension for VS Code, you gain access to richer functionality such as warnings, syntax highlighting, project templates, and more.

 If you would like to use VS Code: